geojupyter/jupytergis/docs/tutorials/intro.md

 When you right click to edit the symbology, you should get the following pop-up menu:
 ![Edit symbology](../assets/images/editSymbology.png)

-And when editing the symbology of the other Shapefile Layer:
+And when editing the symbology of the 'US Counties' Shapefile Layer:
 ![Adjust Symbology](../assets/images/adjustSymbology.png)

 And updating the opacity (for instance to 0.5) of the US county Shapefile Layer, you can get a map that looks like this (depending on the colors and Stroke width you chose!):